How to Hackintosh Inside AMD Machine

 - Set SATA mode inside your AMD Machine to AHCI in BIOS/UEFI

-- A bit knowledge of UNIX-Like command line
+- A bit of knowledge of UNIX-Like command line

 - Enoch Bootloader